 - Use QR codes or personalised URLs in mail to drive digital interactions

-Studies have shown that direct mail and email campaigns, when used in tandem they can outperform single-channel ones!
+Studies show that direct mail and email campaigns, when used in tandem, can outperform single-channel ones!
+According to recent consumer surveys, multichannel campaigns see a significantly higher purchase intent than those relying on digital alone.

 Trends That Will Shape the Future of Direct Mail & Email